15 kick-ass female doctors you should be following on Twitter!

-The Association of American Medical Colleges (AAMC) announced that 2017 was the first year that more women enrolled in U.S. medical schools than men—a pretty awesome feat given women were being barred from medical school just over a 100 years ago.
+The Association of American Medical Colleges (AAMC) cited 2017 as the first year that more women were enrolled in U.S. medical schools than men—a pretty awesome feat given that women were barred from medical school just over a 100 years ago.

 That’s not surprising, of course.
-After all, we’re quoting the ever-wise queen of pop, Beyoncé–smart enough to make these millions, strong enough to bear the children…then get back to business.
+Quoting the ever-wise queen of pop, Beyoncé—we’re smart enough to make these millions, strong enough to bear the children, then get back to business...

-So in celebration of the countless kickass women who were in the business of making millions of lives longer and stronger, here’s a roundup of of the female doctors who are kicking ass in medicine and on Twitter!
+So in celebration of the countless kick-ass women who are in the business of making millions of lives longer and stronger, here’s a roundup of the female doctors who are extraordinary in medicine—and on Twitter!

 Natalie Azar, MD | @DrNatalieTV